Framer Speed Optimization: The Ultimate Guide (2026)

 This was the case for Formula Bot, which saw a jump from 6th to 2nd position on Google after implementing performance optimisations.
 Similarly, the Financial Services Site experienced higher search visibility after refining its Framer website.

-For those looking to optimise both speed and search rankings, check out our guide on How to Ensure SEO Best Practices When Using Framer Templates.
+For those looking to optimize both speed and search rankings, check out our guide on best practices for on-page SEO that also enhance site speed on Framer.

 2. Benchmarking Your Framer Site’s Current Performance